frvaillant/mapux/readme.md

 this will generate a map in a div with id="your-map-id".
 MapUx comes with the minimum CSS to set min height (400px) and width (100%) for this div.

+**MapUx development is still in process.
+Use carefully and please contact me about each problem you encounter.
+Have fun**